Understanding Erectile Dysfunction Causes

 It’s estimated that erectile dysfunction (ED) affects more than 20 million men in the United States alone.
-The majority of those men are over 40 years old, but it can strike no matter what your age.
+The majority of those men are over 40 years old, but ED can strike no matter what your age is.

-Sometimes ED is an unfortunate side effect of a disease.
-For instance, men who have diabetes, decreased testosterone levels, high blood pressure, an enlarged prostate, or some other health conditions may get ED. .
+There is no one main cause for erectile dysfunction.
+Erectile dysfunction causes can be varied, but often it is an unfortunate side effect of a disease.
+For instance, men who have diabetes, decreased testosterone levels, high blood pressure, an enlarged prostate, or some other health conditions may get ED.

 - Diabetes – Causes nerve and artery damage which can make achieving an erection difficult.

 - Kidney Disease – Causes chemical and hormonal changes which often lead to lower libido and sexual performance.